dvln/viper/README.md

 It can be thought of as a registry for all of your applications configuration needs.

-## Why Viper?
+## Why Use This?

 When building a modern application, you don’t want to have to worry about configuration file formats; you want to focus on building awesome software.
-Viper is here to help with that.
+This package is here to help with that.

-Viper does the following for you:
+It does the following for you:

 1. Find, load and marshal a configuration file in JSON, TOML or YAML.
 2. Provide a mechanism to set default values for your different